 Adverse reactions, dependency, withdrawal, and overdose.

 A variety of resources exist for alcohol and other drug prevention education, counseling and referral.
-For detailed information concerning these resources available from the University and community agencies, students may contact the Wellness Resource Services and the Substance Abuse Resource Center, 1700 W. Chestnut, 940-565-2787.
+For detailed information concerning these resources available from the University and community agencies, students may contact the Wellness Resource Service Center at 1700 West Chestnut, or by calling 940-565-2787.
+You may also contact the Substance Abuse and Resource Center at University Union 372, or by calling 940-565-3177.
 Faculty and staff members may contact the Employee Assistance Program at 1-800-343-3822 or Human Resources at 940-565-4817.

 Meadows Center for Health Resources Substance Abuse Resource Center - 940-565-2787